Skip to content

 Hormone replacement therapy is a personal medical decision.
 This guide synthesizes what experts discuss on these podcasts but is not medical advice.
 Work with a qualified healthcare provider.

-The 2002 Women's Health Initiative (WHI) study caused widespread fear of HRT.
-However, subsequent analysis and newer research have substantially changed our understanding.
+Current evidence suggests that for most women under 60 or within 10 years of menopause, HRT using transdermal estrogen and micronized progesterone is both safe and effective, with benefits that often outweigh the risks.
+The 2002 Women's Health Initiative (WHI) study caused widespread fear of HRT, but subsequent analysis and newer research have substantially changed our understanding.
 Here's what the experts discuss:

 Key Points from Expert Interviews